 JDMS does not currently accept supplemental files.

-JDMS adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Journal of Defense Modeling and Simulation adheres to the SAGE Vancouver reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 JDMS is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit http://mc.manuscriptcentral.com/scs/jdms to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

 As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.